seananderson/csasdown/README.md

 bookdown::render_book("index.Rmd")
 ```

-The rendered PDF or Word file of your Research Document will be deposited in the `_book/` directory.
+The rendered PDF or Word file of your report will be deposited in the `_book/` directory.

 <img src="screenshots/example-titlepage.png" width="450">